oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- a reference to the LOB in which the buffer is going to be used for transferring data to and from Oracle.
+    **lob** [IN] -- a reference to the LOB in which the buffer is going to be used for transferring data to and from Oracle.
 If the reference is NULL or invalid an error is returned.

-    **sizeInChars** -- the number of characters for which a buffer size needs to be determined.
+    **sizeInChars** [IN] -- the number of characters for which a buffer size needs to be determined.

-    **sizeInBytes** -- a pointer to the size in bytes which will be populated when the function has completed successfully.
+    **sizeInBytes** [OUT] -- a pointer to the size in bytes which will be populated when the function has completed successfully.

 .. function:: int dpiLob_getChunkSize(dpiLob \*lob, uint32_t \*size)